 Yasiin Bey, formerly known as Mos Def, is re-imagining what it means for fans to experience music.
 His new album Negus is exclusively available during ticketed listening sessions taking place at the Brooklyn Museum.
 The listening sessions will run through January 2020, and the album component will not be released on streaming services or hard copy – not any time soon at least.
-Continue reading In the Era of Unlimited Access to Music, Yasiin Bey’s Negus Exhibit is the Antithesis of Streaming Consumption
+Continue reading In the Era of Unlimited Access to Music, Yasiin Bey’s Negus Exhibit is the Antithesis to Streaming Consumption

 Last year, Wilco’s Jeff Tweedy released his memoir, Let’s Go (So We Can Get Back), along with two 11-track solo albums, WARM and WARMER.
 It was an especially busy year for him, and fortunately this pace hasn’t slowed down in 2019.
 Tweedy reunited with his Wilco bandmates to release their 11th album, Ode to Joy, on October 4th, which they are following up with an accompanying tour through the rest of the year.